tdbeattie/tech-exercise/docs/slides/content/pair-and-mob-programming.md

 1. Everyone grab a small sticky note.
 2. Each person grab a different color pen.
-3. Draw Steven Tyler on your own sticky note.
+3. Draw Elvis Presley on your own sticky note.